Moniaar/React-native-world/README.md

 2. __Components__ : At runtime, React Native creates the corresponding Android and iOS views for those You can think of components as blueprints.
 Whatever a function component returns is rendered as a React element.
 React elements let you describe what you want to see on the screen.

 ## Props
-Props is short for “properties”, as it lets you customize React components
+Props is short for “properties”, as it lets you customize React components.
+The core components of react like "image" can be used to customized with that as well.

 ## State
 ### Common Questions section